arrudaguilherme/crud_product_project/README.md

 ## FastAPI

-FastAPI is a web framework fro building API's.
-It's based on Starlette, which is an assync framewrok for building API's.
+FastAPI is a web framework for building API's.
+It's based on Starlette, which is an asynchronous framework for building API's.

 ## Uvicorn

-Uvicorn is an assync web server based on ASGI, specified to assync web servers.
-It's the most recomended one to use with FastAPI.
+Uvicorn is an asynchronous web server based on ASGI, specified to assync web servers.
+It is the most recommended one to use with FastAPI.

 ## SQLAlchemy